 Indexed Universal Life Insurance

-An even better chance to increase your policy’s cash value is one of the benefits of indexed universal life insurance because the interest rate is not fixed.
+An even better chance to increase your policy’s cash value is one of the benefits of indexed universal life policies because the interest rate is not fixed.
 This means in a market where interest rates remain reasonable, you could gain substantial returns on your investment.

 However, this also means you could lose your investments.
 However, most indexed universal life insurance policies do have a guaranteed specified minimum interest rate, so even if you do take a chance on investing in it, there is still a bare minimum amount of expected return.